 The concept builds on decades of cognitive science research.
 Hermann Ebbinghaus first documented the forgetting curve in 1885, showing that humans forget approximately 70% of new information within 24 hours without review.
 Spaced repetition systems (SRS) were developed to combat this, but traditional SRS tools like early Anki versions still required enormous manual effort to create and maintain card decks.

-Modern AI flashcard apps solve this by combining three capabilities that were previously separate: intelligent content extraction (turning raw materials into structured Q&A pairs), adaptive scheduling (using algorithms like FSRS 6.0 to determine optimal review timing), and continuous personalization (adjusting difficulty, card format, and review frequency based on your individual performance patterns).
+Modern AI flashcard apps solve this by combining three capabilities that were previously separate: intelligent content extraction (turning raw materials into structured Q&A pairs), adaptive scheduling (using machine-learning algorithms like FSRS 6.0 -- the Free Spaced Repetition Scheduler -- to determine optimal review timing), and continuous personalization (adjusting difficulty, card format, and review frequency based on your individual performance patterns).

-According to a 2023 meta-analysis by Dunlosky et al., practice testing and distributed practice are the two most effective learning strategies out of ten commonly used techniques.
+According to a 2013 meta-analysis by Dunlosky et al., practice testing (quizzing yourself rather than re-reading) and distributed practice (spreading reviews out over time instead of cramming) are the two most effective learning strategies out of ten commonly used techniques.
 An AI flashcard app implements both simultaneously -- and removes the manual overhead that prevented most students from using them consistently.

 How AI Flashcard Apps Work

 Understanding the technology behind AI flashcard apps helps you evaluate which features actually matter and which are marketing fluff.
-The process follows a four-step pipeline that transforms raw study materials into an optimized, personalized learning experience.
+The process runs in four steps, and the marketing almost always describes step 2 while the results come from step 3.

 Step 1: Content Analysis (NLP/OCR/ASR)